jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 * * * * * /bin/bash -l -c '/usr/local/bin/mbsync hotmail-tait >> /Users/taitran/log/mbsync-hotmail-tait.log 2>&1'

 {% endhighlight %}

+## Curl

+I use curl to do oauth2 with microsoft or gmail server.
+In my opinion, curl is widespread available in different unix

 ## To be continue